csbarnett/cb_website/content/blog/_index.md

 ---
 title: A Blog That Works
 description: |
-  This is a fully featured blog that supports categories, tags, series, and pagination.
+  This is a space were I share about new, or interesting aspects data science (usually in R) that I think could be helpful for others.
-author: "The R Markdown Team @RStudio"
+author: "c.Barnett"
 show_post_thumbnail: true
 show_author_byline: true
 show_post_date: true